perldude/perldude/README.md

 I'm all better now.
 A little different but all better.

-I started doing triathlons in 2009 and, while I have stopped running and swimming, I am an [avid cyclist](https://www.strava.com/athletes/michaelsullivan).
+I started doing triathlons in 2009 and, while I have stopped running and swimming, I am now an [avid cyclist](https://www.strava.com/athletes/michaelsullivan).
 I'm too big to be a racer but I do like taking long rides.
 I hope to take up long-distance touring someday with a dream of riding solo across the US.